Source Code Add-on installer

 Output Location: {ProgramFilesFolder}\Syncfusion\Essential Studio\Source Code Add On{version}\UserAssemblies{version}{framework}{Debug\Release}

-You can select the required setting in the Syncfusion Build Manager x.x.x.x window.
+The required setting can be selected in the Syncfusion Build Manager x.x.x.x window.

 Build Manager Settings